BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_5_Understanding_the_Address.md

 The specifics aren't that important.
 What is important is that P2WPKH, and a few other SegWit addresses that we'll meet shortly, are the default type of address; when you created an address in [§3.3](03_3_Setting_Up_Your_Wallet.md), you created a P2WPKH.

-> :book: **What is a fork?** A fork is a change to the Bitcoin protocol.
+> 📖 **What is a fork?** A fork is a change to the Bitcoin protocol.
 This isn't a change to how one application (like Bitcoin Core) works, it's a change to how all of the members of the Bitcoin network agree to interact with each other.
 A hard fork makes new transactions incompatible with old transactions.
 It essentially creates two versions of Bitcoin (and most often has been used to actually create a new cryptocurrency).
 A soft fork ensures that old transactions remain compatible.

 ### The Rest of the Addresses